Former guerrilla wins El Salvador vote; rival protests

 Quijano has tried to paint him as a radical in disguise who would bow to the influence of socialist Venezuela.

-His efforts were seen as crucial in pushing through Congress last year a law allowing tie-ups between public and private companies.
-As a founding father of the FMLN, some analysts think he could be a more effective leader than Funes, who struggled to convince ex-rebels to support business-friendly plans.

-“He has a very strong control of his party and the members of Congress from his party,” said Standard & Poor’s credit analyst Joydeep Mukherji.

-Reporting by Michael O'Boyle and Nelson Renteria; Editing by Louise Ireland, Leslie Adler and Richard Chang
+Reporting by Michael O'Boyle and Nelson Renteria; Editing by Louise Ireland and Leslie Adler